Our audition procedure is designed to enable us to find out about you

 Applicants may not play to a backing track.

-Please reply to the email we sent you containing your audition timetable detailing the standards you will be playing.
-Please ensure you bring the music parts for the rhythm section for the standards you have selected on the day of your audition.
+Please ensure you bring copies of your music for the rhythm section on the day of your audition.

 Additional Audition Information